Compliance

 Mistake 4: No Request Handling Process

-Problem: Waiting until first request to figure out response
+Waiting until you receive your first privacy request to figure out how to respond.

-Solution: Establish and test request handling before you need it
+Establish and test request handling procedures before you receive your first request.

 Mistake 5: Neglecting Vendor Contracts

-Solution: Obtain DPAs from all vendors processing personal data
+Obtain Data Processing Agreements from all vendors processing personal data on your behalf.

 Mistake 6: Inadequate Security